-Caroline Gilby MW tries to unravel some of the science behind the headache, how to know your limits and what to do to minimise any pain!
+Caroline Gilby MW tries to unravel some of the science behind the headache, how to know your limits and how to deal with your throbbing head!

 What exactly causes hangovers and headaches?